Accessibility Statement

 Ragdoll - most affectionate cat breeds

 As their name suggests, the Ragdoll cat is a soft, floppy pile of love.
-The large kitty is famous for their affectionate and mellow nature.
-They’re often recognized by their luscious long fur and shining blue eyes, but it’s their personality that deserves the real credit.
+These gentle giants are famous for their mellow and affectionate nature.
+They’re often recognized by their luscious long fur and striking blue eyes, but it’s their personality that deserves the real credit.
 Hold one in your arms and they’ll go limp with love.

 Ragdolls enjoy playtime, but they are more than happy to snuggle up on the sofa with you after a long day.
 These cats are friendly towards other animals and very tolerant of children, making them great family pets.